 The Ultimate Jerk Chicken Recipe for a Family of 4: Our Secret to Island Flavor

 • Fresh garlic and ginger give a pungent kick to our marinade.
 Scallions, also known as green onions, add a mild oniony brightness.

 With Jerk Chicken Recipe marinating is where the real flavor magic happens.
 We suggest letting your chicken soak for at least 4 hours.
-If you can, let it sit overnight, up to 24 hours.
-The longer it marinates, the deeper the flavor gets.
+Pro tip: If you’ve got the time, let that marinade work its magic overnight.
+Trust me, those extra hours make all the difference – the flavors just keep getting better the longer it sits.
 Even 30 minutes makes a difference in a pinch.
 Always keep your marinating chicken in the refrigerator.
 If this dish is too long for you, then try our simple Thai Basil Chicken dish.
 Here.

+The Ultimate Jerk Chicken Recipe for a Family of 4: Our Secret to Island Flavor